-The user cost of capital is the financial cost of capital, or the opportunity cost of funds, adjusted for expected inflation.
-The user cost of capital depends on how the investment is financed: with debt, equity, retained earnings, or some combination thereof.
-That is, the financing cost, denoted by i in the equation, is the real before-tax rate of interest the firm must pay to acquire the asset if debt-financed, the real before-tax rate of return required by shareholders if the asset is equity-financed, the real before-tax cost of internal equity if the asset is financed with retained earnings, or some weighted average of the three.
-Investment tax credits lower the user cost of capital by reducing the effective acquisition cost of a capital asset.
+The user cost of capital is the financial cost of capital, that is, the opportunity cost of funds, adjusted for expected inflation.
+Therefore, the user cost of capital depends on how the investment is financed: with debt, equity, retained earnings, or some combination thereof.
+That is, the financing cost, denoted by i in the equation, is the real before-tax rate of interest the firm must pay to acquire the asset if debt-financed, the real before-tax rate of return required by shareholders if the asset is equity-financed, the real before-tax cost of internal equity if the asset is financed with retained earnings, or some weighted average of the three.245 Investment tax credits lower the user cost of capital by reducing the effective acquisition cost of a capital asset.

-Robert S. Chirinko, "Corporate Taxation, Capital Formation, and the Substitution Elasticity between Labor and Capital," National Tax Journal, 55, June 2002, pp. 339-355.
+245 Robert S. Chirinko, "Corporate Taxation, Capital Formation, and the Substitution Elasticity between Labor and Capital," National Tax Journal, 55, June 2002, pp. 339-355.
 A more complete treatment would also include the tax treatment of the financiers.
-See Mackie, 2002.
+See Mackie, "Unfinished Business," June 2002.